SovereignCloudStack/k8s-cluster-api-provider/README.md

 in the ``OPENSTACK_CLOUD`` setting of your ``clusterctl.yaml``, so you can manage clusters in various projects and clouds from the same management host.

-## Cluster Management on the C-API management node
+## Cluster Management on the CAPI management node

 You can use ``make ssh`` to log in to the CAPI management node.
 There you can issue ``clusterctl`` and ``kubectl`` (aliased to ``k``) commands.
 The context ``kind-kind``